mannkind/ESPHomeRoombaComponent/README.md

 # Roomba Component for ESPHome

 A barebones wrapper to enable control of a Roomba via ESPHome.
-Tested with ESPHome 1.12.1, and a Roomba 650 w/a Wemos D1 Mini installed.
+Tested with ESPHome 1.13.x, and a Roomba 650 w/a Wemos D1 Mini installed.

-I apologize for how barebones this repo is; as soon as I got the Roomba/ESPHome component working, I was distracted by other projects.
-I hope to come back to this someday.

 ## Hardware